carlislefox/Mirage-Source-GDX-v3.0.3/README.md

 # Why?
 At the time of writing, the Mirage Source is all but lost to time.
-The project and its community are what got me into programming, and I think a straight port might at least open the door to fresh ideas and enthusiasm.
+The project and its community are what got me into programming, and I feel an open source straight port to a modern language is a community service I feel compelled to fulfil.

 ## Contact
-At the moment this is just a bit of fun for me, so there is no way to directly get in contact.
+At the moment this is just a bit of fun for me as I walk down memory lane, so there is no way to directly get in contact.

 ## Tech

 * Java
 * LibGDX
 * Gradle
-* Android

 ## Module Structure
 The project is broken up into several modules, each can be compiled separately, and there are interdependencies.